What Does this Mean for Future Phishing Attempts?

 Another way organisations can protect themselves is by implementing a comprehensive incident response plan.
 This plan should outline what steps need to be taken when an incident occurs, including who needs to be notified and the steps that need to be taken to address the incident.
 Additionally, this plan should include guidelines on how sensitive data needs to be backed up and made available for recovery in the event of an attack, as well as any specific procedures related to responding quickly and efficiently when a breach occurs.

-Finally, businesses need to stay up-to-date with evolving digital threats by regularly reviewing their security policies and procedures and ensuring they are adopting best practices regarding cybersecurity compliance requirements such as GDPR or NIST framework guidelines if applicable.
+Finally, businesses need to stay up-to-date with evolving digital threats by regularly analyzing their security policies and procedures and ensuring they are adopting best practices regarding cybersecurity compliance requirements such as GDPR or NIST framework guidelines if applicable.
 In addition, security vendor blogs or industry newsletters provide useful information on upcoming trends within cybercriminal behaviour so that organisations remain informed on any developments surrounding online threats so that they can proactively protect against them rather than reactively respond after a breach has occurred.

 tags = face4book login, Proofpoint filed a countersuit , Cyber-security firm Proofpoint has dismissed its lawsuit against Facebook, proofpoint facebook facebook namecheap urls urlcimpanuzdnet, cybersecurity proofpoint facebook facebook urlcimpanuzdnet, cybersecurity facebook facebook namecheap facebook urlcimpanuzdnet, cybersecurity proofpoint facebook facebook facebook urlcimpanuzdnet